JoshRittenberry/dog-walking/README.md

 13. Removed flex-basis from .details--column in details.css, and replaced it with width: 100% to fix the width of the containers

 14. Added a margin of 10px to to the .details--column h2 element

+*********************EXPLORER CHAPTERS*********************

+Your task for this Explorer Chapter is to think about, discuss, and design a plan for how to ensure that each city only shows up once in the city list.
+Over time, there may be dozens of walkers working in a single city as DeShawn's business grows.

+Consider making the city property on a walker a foreign key instead of a string value.
+Design an algorithm before you make any code changes.

+Remember that your job is to solve the problem, and then write the code for the solution.
+Never try to solve a problem with code.

+What impact would this have in the database module?

+    This change would require a new array of cities, all with a unique id.
+This id would then be used to replace the city string in the walker objects to assign a city.

+How would the algorithm for the walker click event be affected?

+    Currently the database houses the city of a walker as a string, then uses this string to display the name of the city a walker works in when they are clicked on.
+Changing this property to a foreign key, by having it match the id of a city, it would require a for...loop to correctly display the information durring click event.

+Are there any new dependencies needed for the project?

+    At the moment, I don't think so.
+But this is likely to change.